paulinho-16/MEIC-ASSO/docs/authentication.md

 ##### Pros

 - By using a token to keep the session state, we only need to validate the token in each request instead of having to check the credentials;
-- Like previously mentioned, this allows a user to stay logged in without having to send his credentials in every request, improving usability;
+- Like previously mentioned, this allows a user to stay logged in without having to send his credentials in every request, improving usability.

 ##### Cons